1. About omeprazole

 Will my dose go up or down?

-Sometimes your doctor will increase your dose of omeprazole if it isn't working well enough.
+Sometimes your doctor will increase your dose of omeprazole if it is not working well enough.

-Depending on the reason you take omeprazole, you may take a higher dose to begin with, usually for a month or two.
+Depending on the reason you take omeprazole, you may take a higher dose to begin with, usually for a few weeks.

 After this, your doctor may recommend that you take a lower dose.